Tanz0rz/haxe-fmod/extension/haxe/core-api-dsp.md

 # core-api-dsp

 ## FMOD_DSP_CALLBACK
-verdict: review note only, decide bound or a category DSP callbacks are not exposed since Haxe code cannot run on FMOD's mixer thread. setParameterData copies the bytes, so nothing needs releasing afterwards.
+verdict: cannot FMOD calls it on its mixer thread, no Haxe target can run code there.
+Dsp.setParameterData copies its bytes, so no release callback is needed.

 ## FMOD_DSP_CALLBACK_TYPE
 verdict: bound
 Type: haxefmod.studio.Types.FmodDspCallbackType
-DSP callbacks are not exposed since Haxe code cannot run on FMOD's mixer thread. setParameterData copies the bytes, so nothing needs releasing.
+The callback itself is not exposed.
+Dsp.setParameterData copies its bytes, so nothing needs releasing.

 ## FMOD_DSP_DATA_PARAMETER_INFO
-verdict: cannot the payload of a DSP callback, which runs on the mixer thread, Dsp.setParameterData copies its bytes so nothing needs releasing
+verdict: cannot the payload of a DSP callback, which runs on the mixer thread.
+Dsp.setParameterData copies its bytes so nothing needs releasing.